Kaion-Official/Brave-Auto-Earn/README.md

 Script for Windows (Powershell) and Linux (Bash) that does simple actions within the brave browser.
-*For Linux you will need xdotool* - install by using the following command in the terminal 'sudo apt install xdotool' Alternatively you can try the multi os python script by having at least python v3.7 installed.
+*For Linux you will need xdotool* - install by using the following command in the terminal 'sudo apt install xdotool'

+Alternatively you can try the multi os python script by having at least python v3.7 installed.
 You will still need to edit the script values for your device.
+Just as effective and maybe even better!

 Instructions
 ----------------------------------------------